 In response, the DLC’s SAVA conservation program in Madagascar distributes fuel-efficient “Rocket Stoves” to local Malagasy families.
 These stoves can reduce wood and charcoal use by 50%, which reduces pressure on forest resources and slows forest destruction – and helps not only lemurs but also the Malagasy people: The stoves, in addition to being more fuel efficient, improve women’s and children’s respiratory health through improved kitchen air quality.

+Collared lemurs are sexually dichromatic.
 Males are brownish-gray with a dark stripe down the back, a dark tail and tail tip, and a lighter underside.
 Females have a reddish to brown coat and a gray face.
 Both sexes have a distinct beard that is reddish-brown in females and cream to reddish-brown in males.

 Collared lemurs are seasonal breeders, with mating season occurring between June-July.
 Gestation last approximately 120 days, and infants are born between September and November.
 One offspring a year is typical.
 Collared lemurs reach sexual maturity at about 1 year old.

 There may be a significant overlap (up to 20%) of the ranges of neighboring groups, which occasionally leads to hostile (but not violent) territorial encounters.
-Home range boundaries are probably maintained by vocalizations.
+Home range boundaries are maintained by vocalizations.
 Their home range tends to span 17 – 50 acres (7 – 20 ha), usually in the scattered forest fragments of the high plateaus in southeastern Madagascar, from the Mananara River near Vangaindrano south to Fort-Dauphin.

 Collared lemurs are found in only one protected area in Madagascar.
-They are classified as ENDANGERED by the International Union for Conservation of Nature (IUCN).
+They are classified as endangered by the International Union for Conservation of Nature (IUCN).
 Primary threats include bushmeat hunting, capture for the local pet trade, and habitat loss due to slash-and-burn agriculture (required for traditional rice farming) and burning hardwood trees to produce charcoal.